mblwhoi/drupal_faceted_search/README.txt

 - Taxonomy Facets: Allows users to search content through taxonomy.
 Any vocabulary can become a facet that can be used to refine the current search.

+- Field Keyword Filter: Allows to perform keyword searches restricted by field (requires the Field Indexer module).

+- Publishing Options Facets: Allows users to refine the current search based on content publishing options (sticky, published, promoted to front page, moderated).
+This is mostly useful in search environments built specifically for site editors.

 - Date Facets Format: Provides formatting options for date-based facets.

-- Field Keyword Filter: Allows to perform keyword searches restricted by field (requires the Field Indexer module).

 Hopefully, many more facets will be developed.
 The API is meant to make it easy to implement new facets.